its-dirg/IdProxy/README.txt

     SP : https://localhost:8999/sp_metadata
     IdP: https://localhost:8999/idp_metadata

 10) Configure your SP/RP to use the proxy and configure you IdP to accepts he proxy SP.
 You must also configure the proxy SP to all the IdP's it can use.
 All this configuration is performed according to pyoidc and pysaml2 documentations.

 Work to be done:

 1) Implement a OpenID connect and OAuth client in the proxy, to make it possible to use a OpenID connect or OAuth OP as backend.

 2) Add a dictionary frontend to the pyYuobitool database for an easier configuration for test environments.

 3) Add LDAP to the IdP part of the proxy.
 LDAP can already be used by the OP part.

+4) Improve configuration with standard values, so it is possbile to uncomment parts.

+5) Make it possible to start the proxy with only OP or IdP part.

-4) More documentations, examples and comments of the code.
+6) More documentations, examples and comments of the code.